mariolinguito/codingadventures/content/blog/my-first-approach-to-drupal-commerce-the-standard-for-the-robust-enterprise-e-commerce-solution-loved-it/index.md

 Let's suppose that you are visiting the product page of a product (a pair of shoes) during the morning, between **08:00-12:00**, so you should see the price of **10.25€**; instead, if you are visiting the same product page between **21:00-00:00** you should see the default price (the price set on the product).

+Again, let's suppose that you are buying this pair of shoes between 12:00-18:00, so you can see the price of 25.14€, but you do have not access to the free shipping bonus applied to the order.

 ### How I made it:

 I used Drush generate to create the prototype of the module, and I continued to use it to create the element of my module, such as services, controllers, and so on.
 I suggest you use this tool in every Drupal development process: \[more link]